 Deighton Pierce Glynn is one of the leading civil rights and judicial review law firms in the UK.

-Operating from offices in the City of London, London Bridge and Bristol, we have nine core areas of practice detailed on the expertise pages of this website.
+Operating from offices in London and Bristol, we have nine core areas of practice detailed on the expertise pages of this website.
 Our staff are some of the very best people in the UK working in those practice areas.
 We are adept at conducting high-profile test cases and related campaigning work for individuals and organisations.
 We are equally committed to conducting less high-profile but no less important work for our clients, including cases which are highly confidential.
 We have acted in numerous leading cases up to and including the Supreme Court as well as the European Court of Human Rights.

 Offering a high level of client care is an essential part of how we work.
 We are renowned for our commitment to our clients and for our skilful and determined use of the law to achieve their objectives.
 As a result we receive excellent client feedback, so much so that most of our work now comes from word-of-mouth referrals whether from former clients, the NGOs and charities we work with, or from other lawyers.

-Civil Liberties & Human Rights – UK-wide “Demonstrates a highly varied portfolio of claimant-focused work, ranging from the claiming of damages as a result of national security-related human rights infractions, to the litigation of housing rights.
+Civil Liberties & Human Rights – UK-wide: Demonstrates a highly varied portfolio of claimant-focused work, ranging from the claiming of damages as a result of national security-related human rights infractions, to immigration detention and trafficking cases.
 The firm’s client base includes activists, NGOs and migrants.
 Offers capability in taking on cases funded by alternative sources including crowdfunding.
 Also handles cases and proceedings under the Equality Act concerning discrimination.

-Social housing – UK wide: “Highly respected team with a broad spread of public law and social housing expertise.
+Social housing – UK wide: Highly respected team with a broad spread of public law and social housing expertise.
 Regularly undertakes cases on behalf of homeless applicants, as well as migrants and asylum seekers.
-Extensive expertise in possession claims and complicated judicial reviews…Their reputation is highly deserved.
-They are really detailed and impressive.”
+Extensive expertise in possession claims and complicated judicial reviews.
+Adept at working with disabled clients and those who lack capacity